Advanced Tutorial: Thermal Comfort In a Meeting Room

 5.3 Local Mean Age (LMA) of Air

-The distribution of the LMA across the room can be visualized using cutting planes, which is similar to creating the cutting plane for the Predicted Mean Vote (PMV).
-Add the velocity vectors by sliding the slider besides Vectors and change the Coloring to black Solid color and change the Scale factor to ‘0.5’.
-The settings for the cutting plane in the y-axis and the final distribution for the LMA can be observed as below:
+The distribution of the LMA across the room can also be visualized using cutting planes.
+Add the velocity vectors by sliding the slider besides Vectors and change the Coloring to black Solid color, with a Scale factor to ‘0.5’.

 Figure 39: Mean age of air on two perpendicular cutting planes with velocity vectors to show airflow inside the meeting room.
 Blue regions depict fresh air while red ones depict air with poor ventilation.